spacetelescope/stistools/doc/source/defringe_examples.rst

 .. parsed-literal::
     File written:  /Users/stisuser/data/path/odqf11060_crj.fits

+If using G750L data, set the order sorter fringes in the flat field equal to one.
+This particular dataset is G750L data.

 .. code:: ipython3

-    # If using G750L data, set the order sorter fringes in the flat field equal to one.
-    # This particular dataset is G750L data.
     with fits.open(f"{flat_file}_nsp.fits", mode="update") as flat_hdu:
       flat_data = flat_hdu[1].data
       flat_data[:, :250] = 1

+Next, pad the subarray data with zeros so that it is the same size as the flat field data

 .. code:: ipython3

-    # Pad the subarray data with zeros so that it is the same size as the flat field data
     sci = fits.open(f"{sci_file}_crj.fits")
     sci_data = sci[1].data
     flat_data = fits.getdata(f"{flat_file}_nsp.fits")